The Details Matter

 Bad Social Media

 There are a few easy things to do that will keep your social media presence looking and working right.
 1. Carefully watch how your auto-posting applications work.
-This screen shot shows a content creator who was not watching.
-When someone sees the same post two times in a row, they know the source didn’t care […]
+This screenshot shows a content creator who was not watching… their post appeared twice in a row on their social media page.
+When someone sees that, they know […]

 Two Quick Tips for improving Your Blog